Copyright and Disclaimer

 All content in this blog created by me and any guest authors is my property and that of the guest authors, is not a “work for hire,” and is protected by U.S. and international copyright laws and cannot be stored on any retrieval system, reproduced, reposted, displayed, modified or transmitted in any form, electronic or otherwise without written permission of the copyright owner except as noted below.

 A brief excerpt of content that does not exceed 75 consecutive words may be quoted as long as a link is provided back to the source page on this blog and authorship is properly attributed.

 All material on this website is posted in accordance with the limitations set forward by the Digital Millennium Copyright Act (DMCA).
 If a documented copyright owner so requests pursuant to the DMCA, their material will be removed from published display, although this blog reserves the right to provide linkage to that material or to a source for that material.

-The views expressed on this blog are mine only, and do not necessarily reflect the views of my employer, DLA Piper LLP (US).
+The views expressed on this blog are mine only, and do not necessarily reflect the views of my employer, Lifeway Foods.
 Thoughts, opinions and viewpoints may change and evolve over time, and are not endorsements or reflections of current opinions or viewpoints, even about the same topics.
 This blog is for educational purposes only, as well as to give you general information and a general understanding of the law, not to provide specific legal advice (which I cannot do without full consideration of all relevant information related to your individual situation).
-By using this blog, you understand that there is no attorney-client relationship between you and the blog publisher.
+By using this blog, you understand that there is no attorney-client relationship between you and me.
 This blog should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.